cybledev/odin-sdk-js/README.md

 ```
 Inject the odin sdk as a dependency in the module

-Note: For browser use odin services that don't currently support CORS if you are
+Note: For browser, use odin services that don't currently support CORS if you are
 working in an environment that does not enforce CORS

 ## Examples